zealbell/TetrisView/README.md

   - __*Height of the TetrisClicker*__ = 100% of 200dp(**100% of GlobalDimension**).

 **ALSO**
-   Automatically any TetrisView placed in the TetrisClicker inherits the GlobalHeight as it's unit reference dimension instead of the screen-width of the device hence
+   Automatically any TetrisView placed in the TetrisClicker inherits the GlobalDimension as it's unit reference instead of the screen-width of the device thus
 ```xml
    app:unit="25%"
    app:percentMarginTop="50%"